 You can make big profits if you’re buying tax deeds in California, and you know the rules and do your homework.

 The SF Gate is the website for the San Francisco Chronicle newspaper.
-It has a short article about investing in tax deeds in California titled “How to Buy Tax Lien Property in California”
+It has a short article about buying tax deeds in California titled “How to Buy Tax Lien Property in California”

 “Buying tax delinquent property in California is a straightforward process.
 California does not create tax lien certificates.
 Instead, it issues tax deeds on properties with taxes delinquent for five or more years, or if the owner has not enrolled in the county’s Five Year Payment Plan.
 The annual property tax deed auctions are very well attended and provide revenue for California’s counties,” writes Karen Rogers.

-When a homeowner does not pay his property taxes, that county holds a tax defaulted property auction.
+When a homeowner does not pay his property taxes, that county holds a tax-defaulted property auction.
 This is your chance to invest and make big profits.
-The Golden State has laws that allow tax defaulted property auctions.
-But every county has its own set of rules based on the state law.
+The Golden State has laws that allow tax-defaulted property auctions.
+But every county has its own set of rules based on state law.
 You have to know these rules to be successful.

 California sells tax deeds.
-The highly respected legal information website Nolo says once a property is sold in a tax defaulted property auction, the buyer owns it.
+The highly respected legal information website Nolo says once a property is sold in a tax-defaulted property auction, the buyer owns it.
 The article “Getting Your Home Back After a Property Tax Sale in California” explains this to homeowners.
-“If you lose your home to a property tax sale in California, you generally can’t get it back, except in certain limited circumstances where the county decides to rescind the sale,” and “If you don’t pay your property taxes in California, the tax collector can sell your home, typically at a public auction,” the article says.

-Santa Clarita, a city in Los Angeles County, held a tax defaulted property auction for several properties in 2014.
-One of the listed properties was 20714 Dot St. The past due taxes were $35.03.
-The real estate information website Zillow says the proper is worth $229,350.
+Santa Clarita, a city in Los Angeles County, held a tax-defaulted property auction for several properties in 2014.
+One of the listed properties was 20714 Dot St. The past-due taxes were $35.03.
+At the time of this writing, the real estate information website Zillow says the property is worth $369,400.

 The premiums added by the county can also vary.
 Sonoma County has a detailed explanation for these added charges for that county.
 You need to know the additional amount added in other counties for those auctions.